bretttay24/ekg_applewatch/README.md

 ## Ethical Considerations
 This project was designed with a strong emphasis on ethical AI principles for an AI ethics course.
-* **Privacy:** By using a locally run LLM(Ollama) along with a locally trained CNN, all data processing and analysis happens on your won machine.
-Apart from the Apple Health app and EKG app to obtain the data, No sensitive health data is sent to the cloud for further EKG insights.
+* **Privacy:** By using a locally run LLM(Ollama) along with a locally trained CNN, all data processing and analysis happens on a local machine.
+Apart from the Apple Health app and EKG app to obtain the data, no sensitive health data is sent to the cloud for further EKG insights.
 * **Autonomy:** The project aims to empower Apple Watch users to be in control of thier data and undestand thier personal health.
-This project seeks to distill the amazing capbilities of CNNs and LLMs to regular users at home to run locally.
-The generated report has the potential (though not proven) ability to identify more heart rhythms than the Apple watch currently does and may provide more information about the identified rhythm.
+This project seeks to distill the amazing capbilities of CNNs and LLMs to regular users at home to run locally and privately.
+The generated report has the potential (though not proven) ability to identify more heart rhythms than the Apple Watch currently does and may provide more information about the identified rhythm.
 This project still routes users to their healthcare providers.
 * **Tranaprency:**
     * This project is open-source, with all code and notebooks available.
     * The notebooks provide explanations of how the dataset was created, how the CNN model was trained, how to export Apple Watch Health app data as an export.zip, how to download local LLM through Ollama and set the system prompt.
     * Citations and links for the open-sourced dataset used.
-    * A clear disclaimer is included, stating that this porject is not a medeical device and should not be used for medical diagnosis.
+    * A clear disclaimer is included, stating that this project is not a medical device and should not be used for medical diagnosis.
-* **Decency and Non-Domination (inspired by Todd May):** The project seeks to distill knowledge and empower individuals without being domineering.
+* **Decency and Non-Domination (inspired by Todd May's Decency Principle):** The project seeks to distill knowledge and empower individuals without being domineering.
 It provides information and analysis, but emphasizes that it is not a substitute for professional medical advice.
 The goal is to assist and educate, not to dictate or replace the role of a qualified healthcare professional.

 ## How it works
 1. **Create an EKG image dataset:** (This is over 10,000+ images) using the open-source 12-lead EKG data cited.